Setup 802.1X Authentication on Arch Linux

 - Use

-for 802.1X authentication. - If authentication or DHCP fails, check the compatibility of your NIC with the Linux kernel.
+wpa_supplicantfor 802.1X authentication. - If authentication or DHCP fails, check the compatibility of your NIC with the Linux kernel.

 - Use netplan to automate 802.1X authentication.

-On a side note, I noticed that traffic on StackOverflow has significantly dropped since the launch of ChatGPT [4].
+I noticed that traffic on StackOverflow has significantly dropped since the launch of ChatGPT 4.
 It seems that defeating StackOverflow doesn’t mean creating the next StackOverflow.
 ChatGPT has certainly improved the speed of information retrieval.
-I was stuck for a long time with wpa_supplicant
+I was stuck for a long time with wpa_supplicant, but ChatGPT suggested that the issue might be with the NIC driver, which ultimately helped me resolve the problem.

 The Disqus comment system is loading ...